-Each biker and their parent will sign the code of conduct prior to participating in the program.
+Each biker and their parent must read and agree to a code of conduct prior to participating in the program.

-The mandatory bike safety check form must be completed prior to the start of the program.
+A bike safety check must be completed prior to the start of the program.
 Safety checks can be done for no charge at Beemun’s in Soldotna (there is a charge if repairs need to be made).
-Bikers are expected to come to every lesson with a well functioning and maintained bike.
+Bikers are expected to come to every lesson with a well-functioning and maintained bike.

 LESSON START TIMES